rajdeepadak/rajdeepadak/README.md

 <h2 align="center">Rajdeep Adak</h2>

 <p align="left">
 Hi.
 Currently, I am a Research Assistant at FOSSEE, IIT Bombay where I develop software (GUI) for simplifying CFD simulation process with OpenFOAM.
-Much of my current work focuses on using Blender as a platform to build a reusable, solver-scalable  and rich UI by integrating methods of mesh intraction, graphically customizable solvers and various post-processing utilities.
+My current work focuses on using Blender as a platform to build a reusable, solver-scalable and rich UI by integrating methods of mesh intraction, graphically customizable solvers and various post-processing utilities.
 I primarily use Python for developing end user software interaction tools and I intend to integrate developmental features written in C/C++ with Python wrappers.

 Originally, I am an electrical engineer with a keen interest in robotics and control systems.
 I have previously interned at BARC, NPCIL and Texas Instruments Innovation Center.
 After graduating, I worked at AWS Data Center engineering operations team specializing in HVAC, High Voltage Power and Instrumentation.
 I was introduced to CFD when I interned at FOSSEE in 2021.
 Since then, I have become cordially indulged in developing a lacking solution to proliferate OpenFOAM's learning rate.
 I now do this full-time and I hope to release my first heuristic open-sourced software soon.